Mister Gay Chile: Tenth Edition: Mister Gay Chile 2019

 On November 5, 2019, the Organization of the Mr. Gay Chile contest announced the suspension of the 2020 edition of the competition.

-Eleventh Edition: Mister Gay Chile 2020
+Designated Titleholders: Mister Gay Chile 2020-2023

 On November 5, 2019, Pablo Salvador the National Director of Mr. Gay Chile contest announced the suspension of the 2020 edition of the competition.

 Mr. Gay Chile 2020 casting would take place in the city of Santiago, on November 8, 2019.

 In the communiqué spread on social networks, Pablo Salvador informed that in the context of social protests and by the impossibility of financing the costs of the contest through the events, it was decided not to run the competition.

 Carlos Navarro of O´Higgins region crowned his successor Jesús Castillo as Mr. Gay Chile 2020, at the end of the event "Noche de Coronación" (Coronation Night) on Saturday, 17 January 2020.
 Jesus Castillo from Los Andes, was First Runner Up at Mr. Gay Chile 2017 competition.
 Jesús is personal trainer, entrepreneur and activist.

+Finally, Jesus competed on Mr. Gay World 2022 and was third runner up.

+On Mr. Gay World 2023, the National Director designated to Francisco Aros to represent Chile.
+Francisco won the National Costume Award on the international competition.

+Eleventh Edition: Mister Gay Chile 2024

+On March 01, 2024, the 12 contestants for the title of Mr. Gay Chile2024 were introduced to the audience on the Night of Misters event, in Fausto Discotheque, Santiago city.
+The contest included days of online competitions and coaching sessions.

+Mr. Gay Chile 2024 grand finale was held in Acqua Diva Discotheque in Rancagua city and for the very first time a delegate from Viña Del Mar was the winner.

+Jesus Castillo from Los Andes crowned to Juan José Villavicencio as the brand new Mr. Gay Chile 2024, at the end of the event "Noche de Coronación" (Coronation Night) on Saturday, 16 March 2024.
+Juan José will represent Chile at Mr. Gay World 2024 in England, next August.